Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: Linear perturbations

 where $M, \Gamma, D$ are real fitting parameters given by table \ref{tab:disp}.
 At $T=0.8 T_{\rm c}$, in the broke phase, the mass of the NG mode $M$ vanishes.
 In this case, there are two modes obeying

 in the long wavelength limit.
-On the other hand, the third mode is also involved in the behavior of lower QNMs when the temperature is small enough.
+The former is a zero mode at $k_{x} = 0$ and considered as the NG mode associated with the broken $U(1)$ symmetry.
+We also have the second gapped mode, which has a purely imaginary frequency at $k_{x}=0$.
+Figure \ref{fig:second_NGmode} shows the behavior of the quasinormal frequency of the second mode under varying temperature.
+At low temperatures, we observe merging of the second and the third modes.
+It implies that the third mode is also involved in the behavior of lower QNMs when the temperature is small enough.
+We obtain the temperature, at which the behavior of the QNMs is changed, as $T =0.77718 T_{\rm c}$.
 Figure \ref{fig:qnms} shows the behaviors of QNMs at $T = 0.8 T_{\rm c}$ and $0.5 T_{\rm c}$.
 The zero and the first imaginary modes form a pair at $T=0.8 T_{\rm c}$, whereas the two modes having complex quasinormal frequencies at $k_{x}=0$ form a pair at $T=0.5 T_{\rm c}$.
-As a result, the dispersion relations cannot be described by Eq.~(\ref{eq:dispersion_relation}) at $T=0.5 T_{\rm c}$.
-The temperature, at which the behavior of the QNMs is changed, is obtained as $T =0.77718 T_{\rm c}$.
+As a result, the dispersion relations cannot be described by Eq.~(\ref{eq:dispersion_relation}) for $T < 0.77718 T_{\rm c}$.
+It implies that we can no longer ignore the contributions of higher-order terms in the dispersion relations.
+In \cite{Ishigaki:2024djz}, a similar recombination of QNMs is observed for the vector perturbations, and the characteristic temperature was estimated as $T =0.77890 T_{\rm c}$.
+We expect there is a common geometrical origin behind those QNM recombination phenomena.